Home >> United States & Canada

 Jeremy Reynalds, Ph.D. - 1/10/2006

 Giving homeless alcoholics a regular supply of booze may improve their health and their behavior, a recent study published in the Canadian Medical Association Journal proclaims.
 Nonsense!
+Giving liquor to the homeless is like spreading roaches in dirty housing - it will only make things worse.
 By giving them the alcohol, the study organizers think they're keeping them out of trouble, but what they're doing is prolonging the most important step in recovery.
 That's when an alcoholic bottoms out and realizes his or her life is a wreck.